 Quickly access key measure data from throughout the site that show differences based on race, income, gender, and/or place of residence, and find ideas to take effective action.

 In Minnesota, we take pride in our belief that all people have opportunities to become successful.
-We also know that our future as a state depends upon the strength and well-being of all who live here, especially our younger people.
+We also know that our future as a state depends upon the strength and well-being of all who live here.

-People of color (including a range of backgrounds, from indigenous to recent immigrants) make up the fastest growing segment of our population.
-These individuals will continue to make up an increasingly large part of our workforce.
-Many will also be among the future parents, caregivers and leaders of our region.
-Data also show that these members of our community are:
+People of color (including a range of backgrounds, from indigenous to recent immigrants) make up the fastest-growing segment of our population.
+People of color are an increasingly large part of our workforce and our pool of future parents, caregivers, and leaders.
+Data also show that, overall, these members of our community are:

-All young people living here in Minnesota, from birth through early adulthood, need to acquire the skills necessary to succeed in jobs essential to our economy.
+Young people living in Minnesota, from birth through early adulthood, particularly need to acquire skills to succeed in jobs essential to our economy.
 Reducing income and racial disparities in education is key to maintaining a strong workforce.

 While the root causes of disparities lie in historical experiences of oppression and exclusion, many gaps illustrated by current data can be explained by insufficient income, unhealthy environments, and inadequate access to opportunities.
 We can address all of these.

-By highlighting disparities across important quality of life topics such as education and health care, we hope that practitioners and policymakers will gain a broader understanding of the issues we face and use objective data to make sound decisions that will lead to a higher quality of life for all Minnesota's residents.
-Cradle-to-career data from Generation Next more quickly brings the community to effective action to close achievement and opportunity gaps.
+By highlighting disparities across important quality of life topics such as education and health care, we hope practitioners and policymakers will gain a broader understanding of the issues we face and use objective data to make sound decisions that will result in a higher quality of life and support opportunities for all Minnesotans to lead and succeed.
 Awareness of disparities and best practices in equity related to race, income, and gender in STEM will also aid in addressing challenges and understanding the assets of Minnesota's diverse communities.